This is based on the SQL MP Version 126.96.36.199.

 This MP is the only supported MP for the above versions moving forward for monitoring the SQL DB engines.
 If you were previously using the older MP’s for 2012-2016, there is a process you will need to plan for, in transitioning.
 This article is a step by step plan on how to make the transition from the Legacy MP’s to the new Agnostic MP’s with the least duplication of alerting, and load on SCOM.

-If you had a previous version of this MP imported (Previously named SQL 2017+) then you might find that these MP’s will not import:
+If you had a previous version of this SQL MP imported (Previously named SQL 2017+) then you might find that the Integration MP’s will not import:

 The MP Guide discusses this.
-These are not updateable, and must be deleted first before importing the new version of this MP.
+These are not updateable, and must be deleted from your existing management group first before importing the new version of this MP.

 Once imported, you may see two “Microsoft SQL Server” folders in the console, due to the new and “old” MP’s sharing the same display name.
 This will be corrected later in the process.